aegif/CmisSync/README.md

 [CmisSync](http://CmisSync.com) allows you to keep in sync with your CMIS repository.
 It is like Dropbox for Enterprise Content Management!
 See: http://CmisSync.com

-CmisSync is mostly developed by [Aegif](http://aegif.jp), but all contributions are welcome!

 ### License

 CmisSync is Open Source software and licensed under the `GNU General Public License version 3 or later`.
 You are welcome to change and redistribute it under certain conditions.
 For more information see the `legal/LICENSE` file.

 ### Development